ICEORY/PMF/README.md

-# Perception-aware Multi-sensor Fusion for 3D LiDAR Semantic Segmentation
+# Perception-aware Multi-sensor Fusion for 3D LiDAR Semantic Segmentation (ICCV 2021)

 We will release our code soon ...